xxlya/COS598D_Assignment2/README.md

 # XNOR-Net-Pytorch
-This a PyTorch implementation of the XNOR-Net[1] (https://github.com/allenai/XNOR-Net) and folked from https://github.com/jiecaoyu/XNOR-Net-PyTorch.
+You are required to learn how to implemente the gradient calculation of the XNOR-Net[1] (https://github.com/allenai/XNOR-Net).

 [1] Rastegari, M., Ordonez, V., Redmon, J. and Farhadi, A., 2016, October.
 Xnor-net: Imagenet classification using binary convolutional neural networks.
 In European conference on computer vision (pp. 525-542).
 Springer, Cham.